VeraVisions/nuclide/Documentation/Surf_data.md

     field to be the name of an entity listed inside the `surfaceproperties.txt` file.
--   ...of course, the old way is supported as long as you're using a legacy format that does not support **surfaceParms**.
-They'll get mapped to a pair of pre-defined entries, which mods can override.
+-   ...of course, the old way is supported as long as you're using a legacy format that does not support **surfaceprop**.
+They'll get mapped to the IDs specified in the surfaceproperties.txt file.

 And instead of defining a single character defining the audio visual appearance, you can now tweak every aspect of it.
 See **Scripting**